Lighting Fireworks Remotely

 1 to 12 cue Distributed Firing System

 This neat system comprises of 1 cue units which are linked to either a 1, 4 or 12 button remote.
 The idea here is that each cue runs off an individual module so you can distribute them around your firing site as required.
 A single cue with remote (costing around £32) could be a handy way to fire a set piece or wheel that’s away from your main firing area, for example.
 Or if you’re just firing one single, big firework for NYE or a birthday, a 1 cue unit and 1 button remote keeps things simple.
 A set of 12 cues and a remote is available for around £200 making it more expensive per cue than the systems above but with the obvious advantage of being able to distribute all 12 modules wherever you like.
-Note: In our tests we have found that these units are not suitable for Talon igniters due to their shorter burst of current, but work fine with e-matches and consumer e-matches.
+Note: In my tests I have found that these units are not suitable for Talon igniters due to their shorter burst of current, but work fine with e-matches and consumer e-matches.
+I have done a full review and video of this system here: 6th Generation rfRemoTech 1 Cue Firing System.

 Other systems and professional-grade gear